 SupraEVM Beta Bounty

-We're offering a 30,000 USDC bounty to any developer or team that can prove that they have a faster and provably correct parallel execution algorithm for the Ethereum Virtual Machine (EVM) than Supra’s BTM (Supra's conflict specification-aware Block Transactional Memory).
+We're offering a 40,000 USDC bounty to any developer or team that can prove that they have a faster and provably correct parallel execution algorithm for the Ethereum Virtual Machine (EVM) than Supra’s BTM (Supra's conflict specification-aware Block Transactional Memory).
+The purpose of parallel execution is to handle large payloads with a lot of smart contract contention.

 Check The Benchmarking Guide Here.